fusion44/sendmany/README.md

 SendMany is an app to remotely connect to your LND node and use it from your phone.

 ## Disclaimer
 The app is currently still under heavy development and is not recommended for general use.
-Use at your own risk.
+Don't use with Mainnet yet, you might lose your funds.

 ## Features
 <img src="docs/screenshots/screenshot_1.png" width="200" /> <img src="docs/screenshots/screenshot_2.png" width="200" /> <img src="docs/screenshots/screenshot_3.png" width="200" /> <img src="docs/screenshots/screenshot_4.png" width="200" />